-- Review Working Safely During Coronavirus (Covid-19) - Before arrival at site all customers should be reminded of their responsibilities under current government guidelines i.e. to stay at home and self-isolate if they have any symptoms and to maintain a 2m distance at all times, members of the hiring party should all be from the same household as social distancing is not possible on the vessels this could be done through email at the point of booking. - Boat hire and charter companies should only accept prebooked bookings with a set time for turning up limiting the members of public on site - Before arrival ensure that any documentation that is needed (qualifications, ID etc) is scanned and sent prior to arrival to prevent the unnecessary passing of paperwork - Detailed arrival time along with any other site relevant protocols to be sent to the customer in advance of their arrival - All Hire and Charter Boat owners and operators need to update their own internal guidance and procedures to reflect the requirements of the Rule of Six (RO6)
+- Review Working Safely During Coronavirus (Covid-19) - Before arrival at site all customers should be reminded of their responsibilities under current government guidelines i.e. to stay at home and self-isolate if they have any symptoms and to maintain a 2m distance at all times, members of the hiring party should all be from the same household as social distancing is not possible on the vessels this could be done through email at the point of booking. - Boat hire and charter companies should only accept prebooked bookings with a set time for turning up limiting the members of public on site - Before arrival ensure that any documentation that is needed (qualifications, ID etc) is scanned and sent prior to arrival to prevent the unnecessary passing of paperwork - Detailed arrival time along with any other site relevant protocols to be sent to the customer in advance of their arrival

 Area Associated H&S Risks Mitigation Measures Car Park Direct Covid-19 virus transfer due to close proximity to others Maintain a minimum of 2m between people Advise users: 'When getting in or out of your car please ensure there is a 2-metre distance between you and others, wait in your car until others have passed if necessary' Signage in car park areas reminding guests to socially distance from others.
-Have precise staggered times for arrival for hirers/charters charter arrival should be arranged so only one LH or SB group are in the car park at any one time Indirect Covid-19 virus transferred to cars, parking meters etc Disinfect and Protect Advise users: 'Do not touch other vehicles or objects in the car park'.
+Have precise staggered times for arrival for hirers/charters Indirect Covid-19 virus transferred to cars, parking meters etc Disinfect and Protect Advise users: 'Do not touch other vehicles or objects in the car park'.
 If parking payment machines are normally used, they should be disabled, and signage should confirm that parking is free.
-Greeting hirers/charters Direct Covid-19 virus transfer due to close proximity to others Maintain a minimum of 2m between people Meeting hirers/charters outside maintaining 2m distance If meeting guests outside is not an option (due to the premises layout etc) only allow a single customer in office at any one time (others to wait outside) Consider providing signage and ground marking to maintain separation A LH/SB may be greeted by staff on arrival, staff must maintain SD at all times and wear a mask when indoors or on board Indirect Covid-19 virus transferred to keypads, touch screens, latches and handles Disinfect and Protect Provide hand sanitiser at entrance points Instruct through signage
+Greeting hirers/charters Direct Covid-19 virus transfer due to close proximity to others Maintain a minimum of 2m between people Meeting hirers/charters outside maintaining 2m distance If meeting guests outside is not an option (due to the premises layout etc) only allow a single customer in office at any one time (others to wait outside) Consider providing signage and ground marking to maintain separation Indirect Covid-19 virus transferred to keypads, touch screens, latches and handles Disinfect and Protect Provide hand sanitiser at entrance points Instruct through signage